Computer-sided education systems break through the apartheid barrier

 Editor's Note: Herb and Nancy Grosch, Mensans from Silicon Valley, are a husband-wife team of data processing consultants and lecturers.
 They are presently roosting in Holland, but jet all over the world on consulting jobs.

-Nancy and I were nervous about the racial problem in South Africa, although my own hesitancy was much reduced after an earlier trip to lecture for Burroughs.
+were nervous about the racial problem in South Africa, although my own hesitancy was much reduced after an earlier trip to lecture for Burroughs.
 Still, she felt some pressures at work; the Dutch are very anti-SA.
 These diminished when I got a one-day commission from Control Data headquarters to inspect a computer shop near Capetown.

 The University of the Western Cape is colored (that is, for halfbreeds and East Indians and such).
 It has 4,000 students, most of them quite poorly prepared; almost none have cars or even mopeds, and many hitchhike both ways every day.
 The head of the school, about whom more later, recognized many years ago that computer-aided education, with its lack of prejudice, [quoteright]infinite patience, and 24-hour availability, could very usefully supplement the usual lectures and discussion periods, and at least help even with laboratory work.
 In cooperation with Control Data, which has an industrial foothold in Johannesburg 800 miles away, the university installed a PLATO system - now up to 64 terminals, and the largest in the Southern Hemisphere.
 I was asked to visit it with Nancy and make an informal report.